Type: Managed WordPress Hosting

 Here are the top things you should take into consideration when choosing your WordPress hosting.

-How to Choose a WordPress Hosting
+How to Choose a Managed WordPress Hosting

 The WordPress needs some basic features to work as a PHP hosting (preferably Linux) and a MySQL database.
 However, this is not enough for your WordPress site.
 You need to ensure that the hosting will have extra features that meet or even exceed the specific requirements of WordPress.